The consequences of Bradley Keys’ meditations on locations of beauty and nostalgia are indicated through his ceramic vessels.

-The artist enjoys the interplay of his work with clay and the 3D aspects of our surrounding geography.
 As we move within our environment, so we interact with his works, taking in all the various viewpoints and responses that involvement in place offers.
-The forms and glazes of Bradley’s hand-built ceramic pieces incorporate the rhythms and colors of the prairie and the mountains.
-This artist loves the land and offers us opportunities to take a bit of it home to enjoy and cherish.
+The forms and glazes of Bradley’s hand-built ceramic pieces incorporate the rhythms and colors of the prairie, the mountains and the rivers.

 1992-1994 Alberta College of Art and Design (BFA with Distinction).